MuhammedOwies/eremittance-taks-final/README.md

 * What security checks\validations you imagine to be placed.
   Fields validation (ex email,phone.etc) and user Authentication.

-Please answer the following within your implementation
+### Answers of the following questions within implementation
 * If it is required to route the object to another service/module, how would you do that?
   Could be Achevied by using microservices concepts.
 * What approach\tools you will be using?